-The school checks the identity of all contractors working on site and requests DBS checks where appropriate.
+The school checks the identity of all contractors working on site and their staff, upon arrival at the school and requests DBS checks where appropriate.
+As required by statutory guidance, where contractors and/or their staff are engaged in regulated activity, barred list checks are also requested.
 Contractors who have not undergone checks will not be allowed to work unsupervised or in regulated activity.
-The school will always check the identity of contractors and their staff on arrival at the school.

-18. Site Security
+19. Site Security